Ingenio/flutter_pubnub/README.md

 **IMPORTANT NOTES**:

 * The plugin can only be used on iOS and Android and not supported on Flutter Web.
-In order to support Web, Desktop and mobile platforms, PubNub would have to create a Flutter plugin that directly accesses their low level REST API.
+In order to support Web, Desktop and mobile platforms, PubNub would have to create a pure Dart plugin that directly accesses their low level REST API.

 ## Getting Started